mozilla-services/socorro/docs/development/databasetabledesc.rst

 *product_adu*

-The normalized version of raw_adu, contains summarized estimated counts of users for each product-version since Rapid Release began.
+The normalized version of raw_adi, contains summarized estimated counts of users for each product-version since Rapid Release began.
 Populated by daily cronjob.

 Updated by update_adu().